SoCal-Julia/julia-on-knot.cnsi.ucsb.edu/README.md

 It's best to **compile on the head node**, since it has network access, thus allowing Julia to fetch its dependencies automatically during a build.
 Also, the most recent version of icc is currently only installed there.

-I am personally using custom (more recent) compiles of gcc, Python, etc, so if anything below does not work flawlessly, this may be the issue.
+I am personally using custom (more recent) compiles of git, gcc, Python, etc, so if anything below does not work flawlessly, this may be the issue.

 We will plan to build using icc/mkl (see below for a note about compiling with gcc and OpenBLAS).
 The first step is to import some environment variables: